simon-ritchie/apysc/docs_src/source/mouse_event_common.md

     dest_dir_path='mouse_event_common_unbind_all_event_handlers/')
 ```

-If you click the following rectangle, also nothing will happen (no color change and no x-coordinate change).
+Nothing happens if you click the rectangle (no color change and no x-coordinate change).

 <iframe src="static/mouse_event_common_unbind_all_event_handlers/index.html" width="150" height="150"></iframe>

 ## Handler argument names and types

-Handler function (or method) first argument requires the type of the `MouseEvent`.
+Handler function (or method) first argument requires the type of the `MouseEvent`\.

-Also, a second argument name is required to be `options`.
-This argument type will be `dict`.
-If you skipped options argument specification at binding the event, then this argument will become a blank dictionary (`{}`).
+Also, a second argument name is required to be `options`\.
+This argument type becomes `dict`\.
+If you skip options argument specification at binding the event, then this argument becomes a blank dictionary (`{}`).

 ## MouseEvent this attribute

-`MouseEvent` instance has the `this` attribute, and this will be an instance that the event handler is set.
-For example, if you bind the click event to the rectangle instance, the `this` attribute will be that rectangle instance.
+The `MouseEvent` instance has the `this` attribute, which becomes an event target instance.
+So, if you bind the click event to the rectangle instance, the `this` attribute becomes that rectangle instance.

 ## MouseEvent generic type settings

-If you know that one of the handlers will only be used by an instance of a particular type, you can set generic type settings to the `MouseEvent` type annotation (e.g., `MouseEvent[Rectangle]`).
+Suppose you know that you only use one of the handlers by an instance of a particular type.
+In that case, you can set generic type settings to the `MouseEvent` type annotation (e.g., `MouseEvent[Rectangle]`).

-This is useful to determine the `this` attribute type and will be checked by the `mypy`, `Pylance`, or other type checkers.
+This setting is helpful to determine the `this` attribute type, and the type-checking library, such as the `mypy` or `Pylance`\, checks the instance type.

 ```py
 # runnable